-In our ongoing effort to help make ClickUp easier for everyone, we’re going over 5 tips to make your ClickUp account less confusing to you and your team.
+In our ongoing effort to help make Use our ClickUp affiliate link! easier for everyone, we’re going over 5 tips to make your ClickUp account less confusing to you and your team.

 Whether you’re new to ClickUp or a seasoned pro, these tips will make ClickUp easier from day one of implementing them!

 (Want more ClickUp tips?
 Check out Part 1 of this “series”, 5 Easy Ways to Simplify ClickUp (ClickUp Tips for Beginners)

 ⭐ Take our FREE Hierarchy Quiz to learn whether any process should be in a Space, Folder, or List.

 ⭐ Master the basics of ClickUp in just ONE day with our How to ClickUp Mini-Course.

 ClickUp Tip #1: Clarify how individuals should prioritize tasks